Simael/zs-drive_and_act/README.md

 - working_on_laptop
 - writing

-For semantic embeddings based on words such as the word2vec embeddings we employed the following preprocessing:
+For semantic embeddings based on words such as the word2vec embeddings we employed the following pre-processing:

 1) Drop the underscores.
 2) For the activity "looking or moving around (e.g. searching)" we drop the extension "(e.g. searching)".